 Tickets for the big game can be an even bigger rip-off.
 There are thousands of Super Bowl tickets currently listed on Craig’s List, but the site offers no guarantees of any kind and does not require identification of its listers.
 Buying in person isn’t always an improvement, as it’s gotten easier and easier for scammers to make fake tickets that look real.

 So where can you turn?
-Sites such as Stub Hub (www.stubhub.com) guarantee your tickets’ authenticity.
-There were 2,800 tickets available as of 1/23/12, starting at $2,450 a piece.
-Ticketmaster (www.ticketexchangebyticketmaster.com) handles ticket exchanges for the NFL, and had over 800 tickets available as of 1/23/12, starting at $2,864.
+Sites such as Ticketmaster (www.ticketexchangebyticketmaster.com) handles ticket exchanges for the NFL and Stub Hub (www.stubhub.com) guarantee your tickets’ authenticity.
+Ticketmaster had over 1000 tickets available as of today, starting at $2,614.

 In general, avoid scams by being skeptical of: